nigelhorne/Object-Configure/README.md

 # NAME

-Object::Configure - Add Runtime Configuration to a Class
+Object::Configure - Runtime Configuration for an Object

 # VERSION